naixatwork/rick-and-morty/README.md

 - [ ] implement active class for routes
 - [ ] show a list of episodes
 - [x] implement a cool drawer content
 - [ ] tell me a secret button at header
+- [ ] use scss
+  - 7-1 file structure